 using the froe

-will wake the workshop up from its winter sleep.
+year, we will wake the workshop up from its winter slumber.

-week will involve some hard work, possibly in the
+The week will involve some hard work, in variable weather,

-cold and wet, but should prove a fascinating experience
+but should prove a fascinating experience and there will

-fee covers the cost of all food and camping is
+The fee covers the cost of all food

 on a pole-lathe